- Hotels and Cabins

 The frontier cabins are clean and each cabin I have stayed in all had a sink, and nearby communal toilets, but the showers are located in the main Old Faithful Lodge which you have to walk or drive to.
 The more expensive cabins all have full bathrooms.

-Old Faithful Snow lodge (brand new 1999) -- open early May to mid-October, and from mid-December to mid-March.
+open early May to mid-October, and from mid-December to mid-March

 I have yet to spend a night in this new hotel, but the main lobby is very nice, and looks very high end.
 I was told that all of the rooms in this new hotel have phones in each room.
 The only lodge in the park with this service.

-Lake Yellowstone Hotel (historic hotel, and oldest hotel)--open from mid-May to early October.
+Lake Yellowstone Hotel (historic hotel, and oldest hotel)

 Located on the shore of Yellowstone Lake and built in 1891, Lake Yellowstone Hotel is the oldest hotel in the park and one of the nicest, including a presidential suite on the top floor.
 Excellent dining room.
 Large, open lobby area with views of Yellowstone Lake, coffee shop and cocktail bar.